mshreya9/To-do-list/README.md

  ### Backend

- Backend is maintained by [Nikhil Singh]https://github.com/nikhils4.
+ Backend is maintained by @nikhils4.